azecdev90/usersystem_mvc/README.md

 ![NODEJS](https://user-images.githubusercontent.com/58860019/74439780-20fbdc00-4e6d-11ea-9a92-8864d8344db9.jpeg)

 # UserSystem_MVC
 This is user and login system based on Javascript technology.
 This software is my implementation MVC design pattern with simple functionality for users.
-Goal of MVC architecture is to divide software in separatem but interconnected parts.
+Goal of MVC architecture is to divide software in separate but interconnected parts.
 Also basic security implementation is part of this software.

 ##
 1. [Architecture](#architecture)